Five-Year Program Review

 For programs that have specialized accreditors, the accreditation report typically replaces the self-study.
-However, the College may require the program to engage in additional analyses of data, particularly with respect to enrollment trends and economic forecasts.
-Copies of the program’s accreditation report(s) and annual updates should be submitted to the Office of Institutional Effectiveness.
+However, the University may require the program to engage in additional analyses of data, particularly with respect to enrollment trends and economic forecasts.
+Copies of the program’s accreditation report(s) and annual updates should be submitted to the Senior Associate Provost.
 Program faculty are expected to meet with the Provost to discuss the accreditation report, visiting team's report, program goals, and resource needs.